singingwolfboy/netlify-home/_posts/2015-11-2-a-step-by-step-guide-jekyll-2x-on-netlify.md

 ```

 #### 5. Commit Files.
-Commit the filest you just staged in your local repository by entering the following line in Terminal/Command Prompt:
+Commit the files you just staged in your local repository by entering the following line in Terminal/Command Prompt:
 ```
 $ git commit -m 'First commit'
 ```